siddharth-dahiya-1234/IIT-Madras-Business-data-management-project-reports/README.md

 ## 📜 Project Abstract

 This project provides a comprehensive operational analysis of **SPACE TREE Pvt.
-Ltd.**, a Gurgaon-based sanitation products retailer.
+Ltd.**, a Gurgaon-based retail firm.
 Faced with significant inefficiencies, the company struggled with a critical **inventory paradox**: frequent stockouts of high-demand products coexisting with over ₹2.8L in excess slow-moving stock.
 This analysis uses sales, purchase, and inventory data from a six-month period to diagnose root causes—such as high supplier lead time variability and misalignment with market seasonality—and prescribes a data-driven framework to enhance operational efficiency, reduce costs, and improve market responsiveness.

 ---